 Moroccan-spiced carrot and chickpea stew

-Stews are one of the ultimate comfort foods, and they can be incredibly healthy, too.
-If you’ve ever thought stews are bland or require hours of slow cooking, think again!
-You can make a delicious and nourishing Moroccan-inspired carrot and chickpea stew in just 40 minutes, using ingredients you may already have at home.
-It’s perfect for a warming weeknight dinner.
+Stews are one of the ultimate comfort foods, and they can be incredibly healthy.
+If you’ve ever thought they’re bland or require hours of slow cooking, think again.
+You can make a delicious and nourishing Moroccan-inspired carrot and chickpea stew in just 40 minutes, using ingredients you might already have at home – perfect for a warming weeknight dinner.

-Bright orange carrots stand out against a deep red broth and, for an extra burst of colour, why not add spinach or kale just before serving?
-Carrots are a good source of vitamin A which is essential for eye health and may help reduce the risk of age-related macular degeneration.
-Chickpeas are also nutrient-rich, packed with iron, magnesium, and protein, and will help to keep you full for hours.
+Bright orange carrots stand out against a deep red broth, and, for an extra burst of colour, why not add spinach or kale just before serving?
+Carrots are a good source of vitamin A, an essential for eye health that may help reduce the risk of age-related macular degeneration.
+Chickpeas are also nutrient-rich, packed with iron, magnesium, and protein, helping to keep you full for hours.

 To make a Moroccan-spiced carrot and chickpea stew, try this recipe from Occasionally Eggs.